liyuanhe211/LYH_DOI_Tools/README.md

 Todo:
 Changing the Lib-Gen page icon to reflect download status Automatic update of usable Sci-Hub domains
+Recognize potential ref info by a trial call to x-mol.com Add a manual input in the popup.html (probably by create a fake page?) to use the functions of this extention on texts copied from offline contents.

 Current
  * Migrated to Manifest V3